Should You Exercise While Fasting?

 People with diabetes or blood sugar issues

 Exercise powerfully affects blood sugar levels, and combining it with fasting (which also affects your blood sugar levels) increases the risk of hypoglycaemia.
-If you have diabetes, other metabolic conditions, or are taking medication that affects your blood sugar levels, you’ll need oversight from a healthcare professional.
+If you have diabetes, other cardiometabolic health issues, or are taking medication that affects your blood sugar levels, you’ll need oversight from a healthcare professional.

 Pregnant or breastfeeding women